Our Product Stewardship initiatives include

 In addition, AlphaPet, one of our wholly-owned subsidiaries in the US, also carried out a Life Cycle Assessment in 2015.
 The report suggested that the contribution of global warming potential (GWP) of PET manufacturing at the AlphaPet site is comparable to the published literature data.

-The next step of our initiative is to roll-out our LCA management system to all global sites by 2018-2019, and perform LCAs for two-thirds of our products, by volume, by 2020.
+The next step of our initiative is to roll-out our LCA studies to all global sites by during 2019, and perform LCAs for two-thirds of our products, by volume, by 2020.

 IVL has a corporate target of:

 It is the proactive and systematic management of information gained through the LCA that improves decision making.
 As a result of LCM, IVL is able to more accurately identify cost reductions, process improvements, reduce risks and make strategic product decisions.
 We intend to commence LCM in all (relevant) IVL operations by 2020.

 IVL has implemented numerous process efficiencies that have resulted in dramatic efficiencies (measured by energy, GHG/ton of production).
 As IVL seeks further efficiency gains, eco-design criteria evaluation and decision-making will be more formalized throughout the entire organization as part of our global Product Stewardship standard.

 IVL provides Safety Datasheets in GHS SDS format to customers.
 GHS formatted product labels are complete.
 IVL, in keeping with Product Stewardship and Sustainability Leadership best practices, will begin the process of making these product safety communications more readily available through the company websites.
 This pro-active disclosure is in-line with the expectations of our customers and stakeholders, as well as leading initiatives such as Responsible Care.

 IVL is active in research and development projects aimed at using bio-based feedstocks for chemical products.
 The current confidential nature of these collaborations prohibits greater disclosure.